WG 9: Flexibility Markets

 Lead: Austria and Switzerland (supported by Belgium, Ireland, Japan, South Korea, Spain, and the UK)

-This task explores strategies to consider flexible resources into long-term distribution network planning of network reinforcement, including potential implementations of local flexibility markets.
-The advantages and challenges associated with such approaches will be evaluated and compared.
+This task explores strategies to consider flexible resources into the long-term distribution planning of network reinforcement, including the potential implementation of local flexibility markets.
+The advantages and challenges of these approaches will be evaluated and compared.
 Expected outputs include:

 • A fact sheet on the possibilities of considering flexible resources in distribution grid planning

-• A fact sheet on the overview of possible flexibility concepts for distribution grid planners
+• A fact sheet providing an overview of possible flexibility concepts for distribution grid planners

 • A fact sheet or comparison table of local flexibility markets and network reinforcement solutions